MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Results

 Given the stability of relative performance across tasks, we focus on a single representative task in \cref{fig:model-families} to compare the full spectrum of reasoning paradigms, from implicit text-only reasoning in \mllmcol{MLLMs} to explicit visual generation in \ummcol{UMMs}.
 We select \rushhour{} because it enables a unified, action-based evaluation across all model families while covering a broad range of difficulty levels, before analyzing failure modes across tasks in \Cref{sec:failure-analysis}.

 \paragraph{\mllmcol{MLLMs} vs.\ \latentcol{latent reasoning}} Fine-tuned on 200 samples per level, \mirage{} outperforms \mllmcol{MLLMs} on Levels~2–3, but this advantage is brittle: at higher levels it merely matches \geminithree{} and drops to near-chance at Level~5.
-This suggests that latent visual tokens (and fine-tuning) offer only limited gains, particularly for longer action sequences.
+Compared to text-only fine-tuning we observe a limited effect of latent reasoning (see \Cref{app:text-only-sft}).
+This suggests that latent visual tokens offer only limited gains, particularly for more actions.

 \paragraph{\mllmcol{MLLMs} vs.\ \ummcol{UMMs}} Contrary to our intuition, we see no improvements moving from \geminithree{} to \geminithreeimage{} or from \geminitwo{} to \geminitwoimage{}.
 In fact, text-only \mllmcol{MLLMs} frequently outperform \ummcol{UMMs}.
 This implies that \emph{explicit interleaved visualizations} currently provide no consistent benefit to \emph{implicit} multimodal reasoning.
 A further analysis of this phenomenon follows in \cref{sec:failure-analysis}.